Marshmallow Easter Candy

 - 1 teaspoon pure vanilla extract or flavor of your choice, i.e. mint, lemon, orange, etc.

 - 2 cups shredded coconut, toasted and sugar-free, divided

-Notes: Thanks to Jenni Hulet, author of the Urban Poser, for the marshmallow recipe.
-I thought I’d make it fun with the Easter cutouts covered in toasted coconut.
-Candy making is a practiced art, and never foolproof, but if you are precise in the temperature and add the syrup slowly and evenly to the gelatin, you should have success; however, don’t make these on a humid day.
-They won’t set up properly and they’ll turn out soft and soggy.
+Candy making is a practiced art (and never foolproof).
+If you are precise in the temperature and add the syrup slowly and evenly to the gelatin, you should have success.
+However, don’t make these on a humid day; they won’t set up properly and they’ll turn out soft and soggy.

-Peeps can be made using a piping bag, but unless you have the steady hand and piping skills of a professional baker your peeps may look more like little marshmallow blobs than peeps.
-I also tried making these using the Wilton peeps mold, but they weren’t near as pretty as the cutouts.
+The peeps can be made using a piping bag, but unless you have the steady hand and piping skills of a professional baker your peeps may look more like little marshmallow blobs.